 ratings might result in increased API latency or errors.

-The following table provides the maximum number of sustained, exclusive
+The following tables provide the maximum number of sustained, exclusive

 set operations per GB of cache.
 Note that a